 Over the years, Stefanos “Steve” Vasilakos became a Washington DC landmark and a fierce patriot for his native Greece, as well as his adopted United States.

-When Italy invaded Greece in 1940 Vasilakos donated an entire week’s proceeds, “one hundred and one dollar,” to the Greek War Relief Association which sent aid to the people of Greece.
+When Italy invaded Greece in 1940 Vasilakos became a fervent champion for his birth country.
+He donated an entire week’s proceeds, “one hundred and one dollar,” to the Greek War Relief Association which sent aid to the people of Greece.

-A year later he and the American Hellenic Educational Progressive Association (AHEPA) launched a campaign to sell more than $50 million in war bonds for the American war effort.
+A year later he and the American Hellenic Educational Progressive Association (AHEPA) launched a campaign to sell millions of dollars in war bonds for the American war effort.
 Vasilakos offered a free bag of peanuts with every bond he sold.
 Some might have called it a bad business move, but he considered it a civic duty to support his adopted nation.

 Vasilakos began his war bond drive on October 28, 1942, the second anniversary of Italy’s invasion of his native Greece, with the slogan “Make a monkey out of Mussolini.”

-Vasilakos emigrated to the US in 1910 from the mountain village of Ligereas in Laconia, close to Sparta, leaving behind a wife and three sons whom he never returned to visit.
+Vasilakos emigrated to the US in 1910 when he was 30 years old from the mountain village of Ligereas in Laconia, close to Sparta.
+He left behind a wife and three sons whom he never returned to visit.
+In numerous media articles from the era, he often said he didn’t know how many grandchildren he had.

 He passed away penniless on February 28, 1943.
 Among the flowers at his grave at Cedar Hill Cemetery in Washington DC were sprays of red carnations sent by President and Mrs. Roosevelt.

-After Vasilakos’ death, no other peanut concession opened White House grounds.
+After Vasilakos’ death, no other peanut concession ever opened on White House grounds.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?